collaborativebioinformatics/Viewing_expressed_variants/README.md

 singularity run expressed_variants.sif
 ```

-To run specific R scripts using the container, do:
+To run specific R packages by using the container, do:
 ```
-singularity exec expressed_variants.sif <path_to_script>
+singularity exec expressed_variants.sif R <path_to_Rscript>
 ```

 **3.** setting up the environments